VanderPloegR1/companion/Satellite-API.md

 * `TYPE` type of the key. (added in v1.1.0) Either `BUTTON`, `PAGEUP`, `PAGEDOWN` or `PAGENUM`

 Optional parameters:
 * `BITMAP` base64 encoded pixel data.
-Currently 72x72 pixels of 8bit RGB (this may be configurable in the future).
-This is only sent for devices which were added where `BITMAPS` was true
+This is only sent for devices which were added where `BITMAPS` is enabled.
+Resolution follows the size defined by the `BITMAPS`, also on the version of the api.
+Currently encoded as 8bit RGB (this may be configurable in the future).
 * `COLOR` hex encoded 8bit RGB color for the key.
 This is only sent for devices which were added where `COLORS` was true
 * `TEXT` base64 encoded text as should be displayed on the key.
 This is only sent for devices which were added where `TEXT` was true